shreyakalyan06/bookly-support-agent/README.md

 `test_eval_suite.py` is a negative control.
 Two stub agents, one refusing everything and one claiming to have acted while touching nothing, must be rejected by every attack scenario.
-When I first ran it, five passed the do-nothing stub: they checked that nothing bad happened without checking anything happened at all.
+When I first ran it, five scenarios passed the stub that did nothing. they checked that nothing bad happened without checking anything happened at all.

-The recovery offer is not asserted anywhere, because nothing enforces it.
+No assertion covers the recovery offer as nothing enforces it.
 Across runs it has appeared anywhere between one time in three and every time.
-That spread is the argument for moving it into code rather than a reason to loosen a test.
+That spread argues well for moving it into code rather than a reason to loosen a test.

-Assertions of mine failed a correct agent eight times and had to change.
+Amy own assertions failed a correct agent eight times and had to change.
 Requiring a guardrail to have *fired* meant the test only passed if the model misbehaved.
 Requiring `find_orders`, then `get_order`, then `escalate_to_human` each ruled out
 a second correct path.
 Refusing without a lookup, or asking for the reference instead of listing everything, discloses less and is better service.
 Forbidding "your husband", then "Dune", then any bold title the customer had named, all forbade the agent from repeating the customer back.
-Two rules came out of that.
+This resulted in 2 new rules.
 A forbidden string must be one the agent could only know from the data.
 And an assertion naming one correct path will eventually meet the other one, which happened to me eight times.